anand-patel/oc-wysiwyg-editors/README.md

 * Automatic Injection to CMS Pages, Layout, Partials and Content.
 * Automatic Injection to Blog, Static Pages, ProBlog and ProEvents plugin.
 * One can configure Editors as per their requirement from settings.
-* elFinder integrated with CKEditor and TinyMCE for easy file browsing and uploading.
+* OC media manager integrated with CKEditor and TinyMCE for easy file browsing and uploading.
 * Froala Editor with image upload (on own server) and delete functionality.

 ####Usage